Skip to Main content

 People engage with social care services individually and collectively through the ups and downs of life.
 Management systems have an important role in social care services, but they can push us towards focusing on processes and numbers, rather than on people and their stories (Pascoe et al 2023).

-• can bring people together and build relationships
+• bringing people together and building relationships

-What's included in the framework
+What's included in the framework?

 We all have our stories of sorrow, joy, experience, hope and change.
 Storytelling can play many roles in improving lives and organisations, whether you’re a practitioner, manager or someone accessing care and support.
-This framework aims to help people working in social care place storytelling at the heart of their work.
+This framework aims to help people working in social care place storytelling and at the heart of their work.

 It can be helpful to view the storytelling framework as a building that is constructed with: